 Every four years, we witness one of the most significant sporting events in the world, the Olympics.
+However, it took us five this time to witness the historic event due to the COVID-19 pandemic.
 This year, the Games of the Olympiad return to Japan for the first time since 1964.
-The 2020 Olympic Games will kick off on July 24th, so make sure you have your streaming service ready.
-In case you don’t know which is which, here’s how you can watch the 2020 Tokyo Olympics live from anywhere in the world.
+The 2021 Olympic Games will kick off on the 23rd of July, 2021, and will end on 8 August 2021, so make sure you have your streaming service ready.
+In case you don’t know which is which, here’s how you can watch the 2021 Tokyo Olympics live from anywhere in the world.

 Tokyo Olympics Live Stream – Content Index